Siri App in iOS 27 Explained: Everything You Need to Know

 Summary

-What's the New Siri Chatbot App?
+What is the New Siri App?

-When Is the Siri App Launching?
+When is the Siri App Launching?

 Which iPhones Will Get the Siri App?